katrinafyi/rina.fyi/site/index.md

 Hi there, you can call me Kait.
-I'm a program analysis researcher at the University of Queensland, Australia after previously completing an undergraduate degree in computer science + maths.
+I'm a program analysis researcher for DSTG based at the University of Queensland, Australia.
+I previously completed
+undergraduate degrees in computer science and maths.
 <!-- student completing my undergraduate thesis. -->

 <!-- Most of my experience is in &ldquo;modern&rdquo; web development. -->